skypto/content-md/algorithms/03-BST-recursion.md

     1. Reverse them and concatinate them.
     2. Return the new string so the previous recursive call can do the same with this substring and it's buddy.

 So what do these answers mean?
-When figuring out tricky algorithms it's best to pick a specific example and work it through by hand.
+When figuring out tricky algorithms it's best to pick a specific example and visually work it through by hand.
 ___
 ### Visualizing the Solution
 Below is a diagram that takes an example argument 'mattress' and illustrates the recursive solution indicated by our answers to the above questions.